saferpay/sndbx/texts/PaymentPage.md

 The Saferpay [Payment Page Interface](https://saferpay.github.io/jsonapi/#ChapterPaymentPage)<sup>1</sup> is intended for a simplified and universal integration of the payment process by using the PaymentPage payment form<sup>2</sup>.
 The Saferpay Payment Page can be used both with a Saferpay eCommerce license and with a Saferpay business license.
 All Saferpay supported payment methods can be processes with the PaymentPage Interface; credit cards and third-party payment methods like “PayPal, iDEAL, SOFORT/Klarna adn more.
 Once integrated, more payment methods can be added at any time and without major adjustments.

 The PaymentPage can be either used to offer the payer the option to select a desired payment method or can be defined to jump directly to one specific payment method with a preselection option.
-Please read chapter [**Iframe Integration and CSS**](https://saferpay.github.io/sndbx/CssiFrame.html#css-iframe) for exapmles.
+Please read chapter [**Iframe Integration and CSS**](https://saferpay.github.io/sndbx/CssiFrame.html#css-iframe) for examples of the different payment forms.
 It can also be used in combination with the Secure Card Data to store/tokonize payment data during the payment process.

 *<sup>1</sup> this term refers to name of the interface*<br>
 *<sup>2</sup> this term refers to the actual payment form which is used to capture payment details*